kyma-project/community/concepts/observability-strategy/configurable-logging/01-groundwork.md

 ![a](./assets/current.drawio.svg)

-In the diagram, you see that all three observability aspects (log, trace, metric) provide a preconfigured backend with visualisations.
+In the current setup, all three observability aspects (log, trace, metric) provide a preconfigured backend with visualisations.
 However, they don't provide a neutral and unified way to integrate backends outside of the cluster.

-The tracing stack provides no way to centrally push trace data to the outside.
-Logging can be configured much more flexibly and neutrally, however, the configuration must be done during installation so it isn't lost at the next Kyma upgrade process.
-Furthermore, it is not easy to use to mix and match different integrations, because you need to deal with one centralized configuration (the fluent-bit config).
+The tracing stack does not support centrally pushing trace data to the outside.
+Logging can be configured much more flexibly and neutrally.
+However, users must apply the configuration during installation; otherwise it's lost at the next Kyma upgrade process.
+Furthermore, it is hard to mix and match different integrations, because you must deal with one centralized configuration (the Fluent Bit config).

 As outlined in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
 Users can simply bring their own backends if they already use a commercial offering or run their own infrastructure.
 The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few.